British and American keyboards: Windows keyboards

 Early versions of Windows handled both the differences between the two keyboards and the differences between American English and British English by having two English language options — a UK setting and a US setting.
 While adequate for users in the United States, United Kingdom, and Ireland, this solution caused difficulty in other English-speaking countries.
 In many English-speaking jurisdictions (e.g., Canada, Australia, the Caribbean nations, Hong Kong, Malaysia, India, Pakistan, Bangladesh, Singapore, New Zealand, and South Africa), orthography has traditionally conformed more closely to British English usage, while these countries have chosen to use the United States keyboard layout.
 People in these countries were as a result required to choose a system setting inconsistent with their localised version of English, thereby causing traditional British English to fall out of favour.
 This is particularly evident with spelling, where words such as "colour" and "centre" are flagged as being spelled incorrectly by word processing software when the operating system is set to the US setting.

-However, in more recent editions of Windows, the number of 'settings' options was increased, allowing users to select the correct keyboard and dialect independently.
-For example, one is given a number of default options for locality that will usually correctly match dialect and keyboard.
-Further, even if the hardware keyboard layout does not match the region that was pre-selected, it can be changed without changing the regional setting.
+However, in more recent editions of Windows, the number of 'settings' options was increased, allowing users to select the correct keyboard and language variety independently.
+For example, one is given a number of default options for locality that will usually correctly match keyboard and language variety.
+Further, even if the physical keyboard is not the same as the keyboard layout used on system, it can be changed without changing the language variety.